golanmaya/HUProjectFinal/server/README.md

     }

 - View Profile
     To view the logged-in user's profile, send a GET request to '/api/auth/my-profile' with the JWT token in the x-auth-token header.

+- edit profile
+    user can edit its own profile

+- Add Movie
+    register user cad add a new movie and delete it

+- edit movie
+    a user can edit only its own movies (from the movie page)

+- delete movie
+    user + admin
+    user can delete only movies created by him

+- Add new review

+- Edit reviw
+    user can edit only ts own reviews

+user can view its Favorites/Movies created by him / all movies